The default kickstart template installs EPEL by default

 3) optionally I'd consider seeding this parameter with the default value false, so people would know, they can actually set/override it

-#2 Updated by Evgeni Golov 9 months ago
+#2 Updated by Evgeni Golov over 1 year ago

 FWIW, enable-epel was added in community templates back in 2016: